Is Ginger Good or Bad for Hair? Benefits, Risks, Evidence and Safe Use

 A woman holding ginger root surrounded by hair care products.

 Ginger is natural, but natural does not always mean safe for every scalp.
-Raw ginger juice, strong ginger oil, or homemade ginger mixes can irritate the skin.
+Raw ginger juice, strong ginger oil, or homemade ginger mixtures can irritate the skin.

-This is especially important if you already have shedding, dandruff, scalp inflammation, eczema, psoriasis, or sensitivity.
+This is especially important if you already have shedding, dandruff, seborrheic dermatitis, eczema, psoriasis, scalp inflammation, or sensitivity.

 Possible Suppression of Hair Shaft Growth